 Here’s how to keep your business up and running during times of crisis.

 Hardships happen for small businesses—though it’s the unexpected ones that always hit closer to home.
 During uncertain times, small business owners and freelancers may feel isolated, vulnerable, and worried about the survival of their business.

 In fact, during times of crisis, it’s not unusual for businesses to go through these three phases:

-- Immediate crisis mode: What everyone is currently experiencing
+- Immediate crisis mode: What everyone experienced at the onset of the pandemic

 - Business continuity: Understanding how you’re going to keep your business running

 - Rebuilding: How you and your community will move forward, together

 We chatted with Chris Schultz, CEO of Launch Pad and long-term FreshBooks customer, about some of the lessons he learned going through a natural disaster that affected his business.
 Many of these lessons can also apply to other types of global crises.

 Tip #1: Keep Your Priorities Straight During Uncertain Times

 First things first: Ensure your team is safe.
 The health of you, your team, and your team’s family and loved ones always comes first—your business comes second.
 This is not the time to be counting sick or PTO (paid time off) days.

 As a business owner, be mindful that your employees or team may be confused and even frightened.